alberthun/legacy-sense-docs/guides/003-rules/000-overview.md

 **When will the event happen?**
 First select WHEN the event will trigger in relation to the landmark.
-a) Inside Area - Trigger when device is inside this landmark
+- Inside Area - Trigger when device is inside this landmark
-b) Exit Area - Trigger when the device was previously inside this landmark, and then leaves it
+- Exit Area - Trigger when the device was previously inside this landmark, and then leaves it
-c) Enter Area - Trigger when the device was previously outside this landmark, and then enters it
+- Enter Area - Trigger when the device was previously outside this landmark, and then enters it
-d) Outside Area - Trigger when the device is outside this landmark
+- Outside Area - Trigger when the device is outside this landmark

 **Which location do you want the event to trigger from?**
 Next, select the landmark for this condition